RickyG1024/DFRobot_SHT3x/README.md

 /**
  * @brief Enter cycle measurement mode and set repeatability
  * (the difference between the data measured by the chip under the same measurement conditions).
- * @param measureFreq  Read the eMeasureFrequency_t data frequency
+ * @param measureFreq  Read the eMeasureFrequency_t data frequency.
  * @param repeatability Set repeatability to read temperature and humidity data with the type eRepeatability_t,
  * eRepeatability_High(high repeatability mode) in default.
  * @return Return true indicates a successful entrance to cycle measurement mode.